Documentation

 Swapping

-htmx offers a few different ways to swap the HTML returned into the DOM.
+htmx offers many different ways to swap the HTML returned into the DOM.
 By default, the content replaces the

-the target element, which is called an outerHTML swap.
+innerHTML of the target element, which is called

 You can modify this by using the hx-swap attribute with any of the following values: